Unraveling the Dirac Neutrino with Cosmological and Terrestrial Detectors: Results and discussion

-In \fref{fig:Smn_mne} we show a parameter space in which the effective neutrino mass sum, $\Smnu$, and the effective electron-type neutrino mass, $m_{\nu_e}$, are varied.
-We overlay curves of constant $\Smnu / \Sigma_i m_i$ from $1$ to $2$, which also correspond to constant $\Neff$ from $3.044$ to $6.088$ through \eref{eq:master_formula}.
-The mapping from $m_{\nu_e}$ to $\Sigma_i m_i$ depends on the neutrino mass hierarchy, and we show both normal ordering (red) and inverted ordering (blue).
-The curve labeled $\Smnu / \Sigma_i m_i = 1$ [and $\Neff \approx 3$ from \eref{eq:master_formula}] corresponds to the ``standard'' prediction in which only the active neutrinos are present as cosmological relics, whereas the curves with $\Smnu / \Sigma_i m_i > 1$ [and $\Neff \gtrsim 3$ from \eref{eq:master_formula}] represent the predictions of the DNH with a once-thermalized population of sterile partners.
+In \fref{fig:Smn_mne} we show a parameter space in which the effective sterile neutrino mass, $m_{\nu,\text{sterile}}^\text{eff}$, and the effective electron-type neutrino mass, $m_{\nu_e}$, are varied.
+We overlay curves of constant $m_{\nu,\text{sterile}}^\text{eff}/ \Smnu$ from $0.046$ to $0.144$, which correspond to constant $\Neff$ from $3.094$ to $3.188$ through \eref{eq:master_formula} and sterile neutrino decoupling time.
+These curves of constant $m_{\nu,\text{sterile}}^\text{eff}/ \Smnu$ also represent the predictions of the DNH with a once-thermalized population of sterile partners in the benchmark models of Sec.
+2. The mapping from $m_{\nu_e}$ to $m_{\nu,\text{sterile}}^\text{eff}$ depends on the neutrino mass hierarchy, and we show both normal ordering (red) and inverted ordering (blue).
+The horizontal lines correspond to current limits and projected sensitivities from KATRIN and Project 8 on the active neutrino mass sum.
+The vertical line corresponds to the Planck limit on $m_{\nu,\text{sterile}}^\text{eff}<0.23 \eV$ \cite{Aghanim:2018eyx}.
+Since we are interested in probing the Dirac neutrino case, the latter limit on $m_{\nu,\text{sterile}}^\text{eff}$ is meant to indicate the typical sensitivity, but it does not apply directly to our model for which the active neutrinos and their sterile partners have the same mass, so their masses must vary together in a specific mass hierarchy.
+However, through the curves parameterized by $\Delta N_\text{eff}$, the limit on $m_{\nu,\text{sterile}}^\text{eff}$ can be used to constrain $m_{\nu_e}$ in the DNH via the correlation of \eref{eq:master_formula}.
+For example for the curve labeled $m_{\nu,\text{sterile}}^\text{eff}/\Smnu=0.144$, corresponding to $\Delta N_\text{eff}=0.23$, the correlation of \eref{eq:master_formula} requires $m_{\nu_e}\lesssim0.54 \eV$.
+Although this is above the projected sensitivity of KATRIN, the bound extrapolated from \eref{eq:master_formula} is sufficiently stronger than the current bound.
 The curves terminate at a point (indicated by a dot) where the lightest neutrino mass is vanishing.
-If the neutrino masses are very hierarchical, the connection with $\Neff$ breaks down, since we assumed approximate degeneracy when deriving \eref{eq:master_formula}.
+If the neutrino masses are very hierarchical, the connection with $\Neff$ in \eref{eq:master_formula} holds as long as the three flavors of sterile neutrino decouple at the same temperature as one another, but at higher temperature than that of the three flavors of active neutrinos.